AdobeDocs/analytics.en/help/analyze/analysis-workspace/build-workspace-project/workspace-folders/about-folders.md

 ### Company folder guidelines {#company-folder-guidelines}

 -   Admins can add projects to the Company folder or create a new project and save it to the Company folder.
-Non-Admins can view then contents of the Company folder.
+Non-Admins can view the contents of the Company folder.

 -   Admins can create subfolders within the Company folder.

 -   Admins can delete a folder within the Company folder that another admin created.
-Admins may need to coordinate with other Admins to keep folders and project access consistent.
+Admins may need to coordinate with other Admins to keep folder and project access consistent.

 -   When an Admin moves a project to the Company folder, the project is shared with everyone even if the original shared privileges were restricted.